How a Swedish Model of Care is Making an Impact in the U.S.

 As we learned from the Swedish experience, we have a real opportunity to re-imagine disease registries so that they support a new kind of health care, one that is co-produced by doctors and patients together and that focuses not just on treating disease but on empowering patients to live more satisfying lives.

-If you’d like to learn more about how the Karolinska partnership came to life and other lessons from abroad, join us on May 16 for RWJF’s webinar Reimagined in America: What Can the World Teach Us About Building a Culture of Health?
-Corey Siegel will join Duke University’s Krishna Udayakumar and RWJF team director Karabi Acharya in a conversation about promising ideas from overseas that can be adapted to improve health here in the United States.
+If you’d like to learn more about how the Karolinska partnership came to life and other lessons from abroad, watch our archived webinar, "Transforming Health Care" in our Reimagined in America: What Can the World Teach Us About Building a Culture of Health? series, where Corey Siegel, Duke University’s Krishna Udayakumar and RWJF team director Karabi Acharya engage in conversation about promising ideas from overseas that can be adapted to improve health here in the United States.

 Susan R. Mende is a senior program officer at the Robert Wood Johnson Foundation, working to put consumers first in a value-driven health care system.
 Read her full bio.